sevvnaz/Smart-Bottle-Waste-to-Filament-System/final_report.md

 *   **Closed-Loop Process Automation:** Designed and integrated a proportional feedback control loop within the `bridge.py` middleware.
 This system automatically adjusts the motor speed (PWM) based on live opto-electronic sensor diameter readings, maintaining filament production close to the target 1.75 mm standard without manual intervention.
 *   **Fault-Tolerant Hybrid Data Logging:** Created a resilient data architecture combining a primary cloud-based PostgreSQL database (Neon.tech) with a local, zero-config SQLite database (`local_cache.db`).
 This hybrid strategy prevents data loss by caching records locally during network dropouts and syncing them to the cloud once connection is restored.
 *   **Multi-Tier Safety Safeguards:** Implemented a software-level emergency shutdown protocol that instantly triggers when the heater exceeds the critical safety threshold of 200°C. The system transmits immediate shutdown directives (`M0`/`T0`) to the ESP32, flags the web dashboard with a prominent red emergency overlay, and suspends closed-loop motor adjustments to prevent hardware damage.
-*   **Enhanced UX & Portability:** Developed a responsive, glassmorphism-themed dark dashboard that includes synchronized real-time graphs for both temperature and diameter.
+*   **Enhanced UX, Portability & Data Export:** Developed a responsive, glassmorphism-themed dark dashboard that includes synchronized real-time graphs for both temperature and diameter.
 The system also features a dedicated data portal allowing researchers to download historical logs as standardized CSV/Excel spreadsheets with a single click.
+*   **Secure Web Access & Authentication:** Integrated a Flask session-based user authentication layer that protects all routes (dashboard, logs, CSV export) from unauthorized access, allowing the mechatronics laboratory machinery to be controlled remotely only by verified personnel.

 In conclusion, the RecyPrint system demonstrates that modern open-source web technologies and lightweight IoT protocols can be successfully integrated to build reliable, safe, and sustainable industrial recycling prototypes at zero software licensing costs.